Lewis & Clark Law School students produce three law reviews:

 Each ELR position has specific duties, as noted above in Job Titles and Position Descriptions and as described in detail in the ELH.
 In addition, related tasks may be assigned in order to meet ELR production requirements.

-1) Assigned tasks include, but are not limited to, editing text, source checking, galley proofing, page proofing, holding weekly office hours, completing work orders, administrative tasks, and any other duties identified in the member’s job description.
+- Assigned tasks include, but are not limited to, editing text, source checking, galley proofing, page proofing, holding weekly office hours, completing work orders, administrative tasks, and any other duties identified in the member’s job description.
 Managing Editors may require a member to perform duties related to his or her position provided the additional work is reasonable, required within a reasonable timeframe, and is reasonably distributed across the ELR membership.
-The Editor in Chief may review additional duties assigned by the Managing Editors for reasonableness.
+The Editor-in-Chief may review additional duties assigned by the Managing Editors for reasonableness.

-2) The Managing Editors, with the consent of the Editor in Chief, may develop incentive or penalty systems to encourage members to complete their assigned duties.
+- The Managing Editors, with the consent of the v, may develop incentive or penalty systems to encourage members to complete their assigned duties.
 Any incentive or penalty must be reasonable and must be enforced consistently across the ELR membership.
-The Editor in Chief shall review any such system for reasonableness and consistent application.
+The Editor-in-Chief shall review any such system for reasonableness and consistent application.

 D. Paper Submission